D4rkm4g1c/AzureSecuritySuite/README.md

 ## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.
+**⚠️ RESTRICTED:** This is proprietary software.
+Contributions are by invitation only.
+Unauthorised modifications or contributions without explicit written permission from the copyright holder are prohibited.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under a **Proprietary License** with commercial restrictions.
 See the [LICENSE](LICENSE) file for details.

+**⚠️ IMPORTANT:** This software is proprietary intellectual property.
+Commercial use, redistribution, or employer use requires explicit written permission from the copyright holder.

 ## Contact